MrPixelized/passh-agent/README.md

 # passh-agent
-An ssh-agent that fetches SSH keys from the Pass password manager.
+An ssh-agent that fetches SSH keys from the Pass password manager, written in Rust.

 ## Implementation
 Passh-agent does not cache any private keys - it makes calls to pass anytime